tusharjain0022/GeekNote/README.md

 # 3001
 This project provides a single platform with a attractive user interface  to organize all your study materials and classworks you also get  reminder later at the right time.
-Members of IIIT RANCHI(email-xyz@iiitranchi.ac.in) can deliver their thoughts as well as study materials with everyone by publishing the blog poste and also interested people can discuss it.
+Members of IIIT RANCHI(email-xyz@iiitranchi.ac.in) can deliver their thoughts as well as study materials with everyone by publishing the blog posts and also interested people can discuss it.

 ## Getting started